LauraBeatris/codio/README.md

 ## :rocket: About the project
 **Codio** is a **Git UI Application** made with the <a href="https://developer.github.com/v3/">GitHub API</a>.
 After authenticating with your github username, you're able to see your repositories with their Commits, Issues, Pull Request and also the quantity of Forks, Stars and Contributors.
-The issues and pull requests views are able to filter with the state, like closed, open or all, and also, at the other info views are applied data pagination.
+The issues and pull requests views can be filtered by states, like closed, open or all, and also, at the other info views are applied data pagination.

 <hr>